-FOR THE THREE MONTHS ENDED JUNE 30, 2012 AND JUNE 25, 2011
+FOR THE THREE MONTHS ENDED SEPTEMBER 30, 2012 AND SEPTEMBER 24, 2011

-Revenue.
 Revenue reflects (i) the amortization of the initial upfront payment received under our PentaStaph and NicVAX agreements, (ii) the completion of substantive milestones included in those agreements, and (iii) services provided to GSK.
-Total revenue in the second quarter of 2012 of \$0.6 million related solely to amortization of the initial upfront payment under our NicVAX agreement.
-Total revenue in the second quarter of 2011 of \$3.7 million included \$3.2 million of deferred revenue amortization from the PentaStaph and NicVAX agreements, and \$0.5 million for services under the PentaStaph and NicVAX agreements.
+Total revenue in the third quarter of 2012 of \$0.6 million related solely to amortization of the initial upfront payment under our NicVAX agreement.
+Total revenue in the third quarter of 2011 of \$1.1 million included \$0.6 million of deferred revenue amortization from the NicVAX agreement, and \$0.5 million for services under the PentaStaph and NicVAX agreements.
 The decrease in revenue from 2011 to 2012 reflects the completion of activity under the PentaStaph agreement as well as completion of services provided to GSK.
+On October 24, 2012, we received notification from GSK of the termination of the agreement in its entirety effective December 19, 2012, citing the failures in the Phase III trials as well as the failure of the Dutch combination trial.
+Accordingly, the remaining \$33.5 million in deferred revenue will be recognized in its entirety during the fourth quarter of 2012

 Cost of services.
-We had no cost of services for the second quarter of 2012 compared to \$0.5 million for the second quarter of 2011, all of which was related to services provided to GSK.
+We had no cost of services for the third quarter of 2012 compared to \$0.3 million for the third quarter of 2011, all of which was related to services provided to GSK.
 All such services were completed in 2011.

 Research and development expenses.
-Research and development expenses were \$1.3 million and \$6.5 million for the second quarter of 2012 and 2011, respectively.
-The decrease is due to a reduction in NicVAX-related clinical trials and manufacturing activities in 2012 as compared to 2011, as all but one trial was completed in 2011.
-Research and development expenses, prior to the completion of the proposed Merger, are expected to continue at current levels.
+Research and development expenses were \$3.1 million and \$4.4 million for the third quarter of 2012 and 2011, respectively.
+The decrease is due to a reduction in NicVAX-related clinical trials and manufacturing activities in 2012 as compared to 2011, as all but one trial was completed in 2011

 General and administrative expenses.
-General and administrative expenses, net of an allocation of a portion of these expenses to cost of services, were \$2.2 million for the second quarter of 2012 compared to \$1.4 million for the second quarter of 2011.
+General and administrative expenses, net of an allocation of a portion of these expenses to cost of services, were \$1.6 million for the third quarter of 2012 compared to \$1.2 million for the third quarter of 2011.
 The increase is primarily due to legal and other transaction-related costs incurred in connection with the proposed Merger.